temporalio/documentation/docs-src/strongly-typed-errors/bad-cancel-workflow-execution-attributes.md

   - strongly-typed
 ---

-The Workflow Task failed due to an unset FailWorkflowExecution attribute.
+The Workflow Task failed due to an unset CancelWorkflowExecution attribute.